rekkeb/demo-microservices/README.md

 ### What is this repository for? ###

 This repository shows a simple example to build a microservice infrastructure using the basic components.

-Every subproject inside this repo is built with Spring Cloud Framework.
+Each subproject inside this repo is built with Spring Cloud Framework.

 * Config Server: With its config repository for properties
 * Eureka Server